madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 ## LLMs are _Stochastic_ Compilers

-- Yes, the LLMs can interpret your instructions and solve the task.
+- Yes, the LLMs can _compile_ your instructions and solve the task.
 BUT...
   - They are not deterministic.
   - They fail